 His attention was captured.
 A study of the ledgers of many companies showed him that it was so in every case.
 Given this, how could money distributed to consumers ever be sufficient to buy the goods produced?
 Douglas also noted that when World War I started, there was no longer the dilemma of a lack of purchasing power.
 Clearly, there was nothing sacred about money.
 If money could appear all of a sudden, as was the case during the war, then all that was physically possible could be made financially possible.

 Douglas went from these initial observations to identify and enumerate the various defects of the financial system.
 He then sought to discover the solution, formulating the principles that would make the financial system conform to reality.
 Douglas’ ideas have been called ‘Social Credit’ since then.

 Douglas was not an economist, and it is likely he would have thought it an insult to make any such claim, given the monumental errors made by the profession.
 University classes in economics were certainly based on false understandings.
 We can, however, consider Douglas to be greatest economist of all times because of his diagnosis of the major flaws in today’s economic system and the proposals he formulated to solve them..

-Douglas first published his conclusion in an article in the English Review for December of 1918 under the heading “The Delusion of Super-Production”, and then a series of articles of A. R. Orage’s weekly review, The New Age.
-Those articles were reprinted in 1920 as Economic Democracy, Douglas’s first book.
-The same year appeared Douglas’s Credit–Power and Democracy, then Social Credit in 1923, Control and Distribution of Production and The Monopoly of Credit, both in 1931, and Warning Democracy and The Alberta Experiment, both in 1937.
+Douglas first published his conclusions in an article in the English Review in December of 1918 in an article titled, The Delusion of Super-Production, and then in a series of articles in A. R. Orage’s weekly review, The New Age.
+Those articles were reprinted in his first book, published in 1920, Economic Democracy.
+The same year, Credit–Power and Democracy was also published, and in 1923 he wrote the book, Social Credit.
+Two more titles were published in 1931: Control and Distribution of Production, and The Monopoly of Credit.
+Two final books were published in 1937: Warning Democracy and The Alberta Experiment.